JamesBrownR/MeetingSurge/_posts/2026-01-31-stop-no-shows-wasting-time.md

     <h2>Start This Week</h2>
-    <p>You don't have to implement everything at once.
+    <p>You don't have to fix everything at once.
 Start here:</p>

     <p><strong>This week:</strong> Start sending confirmation texts 24 hours before every appointment.
-Just do it manually if you have to.
+Do it manually if you have to.
 Track how many people confirm vs how many don't respond.</p>

     <p><strong>Week 2:</strong> Require deposits for any service over $500.
 Test it for two weeks and see what happens to your no-show rate for those appointments.</p>